-- EDTO3.1 To identify opportunities to improve the tourist product in Leixlip and to co-operate with the appropriate statutory agencies, private tourism sector and community groups. - EDTO3.2 To support and facilitate the development of an integrated network of Greenways and Heritage Trails, including blueways/water trails, along suitable corridors along the River Liffey, River Rye, Royal Canal and to Castletown/Celbridge. - EDTO3.3 To encourage the development of tourism activities such as waterways activities, agritourism, green/ecotourism, niche retailing, food markets, local and other craft type activities so as to diversify the tourism product in Leixlip. - EDTO3.4 To facilitate the provision of standardised signage and interpretation for tourism facilities and tourist attractions throughout the town. - EDTO3.5 To support the development of new tourist facilities or upgrading / extension of existing tourist facilities, including hotels, guesthouses and B&B's, in accordance with the proper planning and sustainable development of the area. - EDTO3.6 To work with Waterways Ireland and the ESB in supporting the development of angling and canoeing/kayaking infrastructure and facilities for tourism in proximity to appropriate water courses or water bodies, subject to an appropriate scale of development having regard to the pertaining environmental conditions and sensitivities, scenic amenity and availability of services. - EDTO3.7 To support development of linkages between the historical demesne lands within and around the town to promote amenity linkage. - EDTO3.8 To support the development of a heritage trail through the town, linking the town centre to The Wonderful Barn, Castletown House and other historical demesne lands within and around the town. - EDTO3.9 To promote The Wonderful Barn as an integrated tourism and amenity destination with complementary commercial uses (see Section 9 also). - EDTO3.10 To support and encourage further appropriate development associated with the Arthur's Way heritage trail. - EDTO3.11 To support and encourage further appropriate development of tourism and recreational facilities at Leixlip Manor Hotel and Gardens.
+- EDTO3.1 To identify opportunities to improve the tourist product in Leixlip, including an information/tourist office, and to co-operate with the appropriate statutory agencies, private tourism sector and community groups. - EDTO3.2 To support and facilitate the development of an integrated network of Greenways and Heritage Trails, including blueways/water trails, along suitable corridors along the River Liffey, River Rye, Royal Canal and to Castletown/Celbridge. - EDTO3.3 To encourage the development of tourism activities such as waterways activities, agritourism, green/ecotourism, niche retailing, food markets, local and other craft type activities so as to diversify the tourism product in Leixlip. - EDTO3.4 To facilitate the provision of standardised signage and interpretation for tourism facilities and tourist attractions throughout the town. - EDTO3.5 To support the development of new tourist facilities or upgrading / extension of existing tourist facilities, including hotels, guesthouses and B&B's, in accordance with the proper planning and sustainable development of the area. - EDTO3.6 To work with Waterways Ireland and the ESB in supporting the development of angling and canoeing/kayaking infrastructure and facilities for tourism in proximity to appropriate water courses or water bodies, subject to an appropriate scale of development having regard to the pertaining environmental conditions and sensitivities, scenic amenity and availability of services. - EDTO3.7 To support development of linkages between the historical demesne lands within and around the town to promote amenity linkage. - EDTO3.8 To support the development of a heritage trail through the town, linking the town centre to The Wonderful Barn, Castletown House and other historical demesne lands within and around the town. - EDTO3.9 To promote The Wonderful Barn as an integrated tourism and amenity destination with complementary commercial uses (see Section 10 also) to be informed by a detailed conservation and management plan. - EDTO3.10 To support and encourage further appropriate development associated with the Arthur's Way heritage trail. - EDTO3.11 To support and encourage further appropriate development of tourism and recreational facilities at Leixlip Manor Hotel and Gardens.